Top 5 Best Rosin Presses For Weed: Your Easy Buying Guide

+In the past it was only possible to purchase cannabis extracts from your local dispensary, but these days you can make your own extracts right at home.
+Extracts like rosin are becoming more and more popular for home growers and hobbyists due to the easily accessible tools the make the job quick and mess-free.
+Whether you have grown your own weed from seed to harvest, or you buy your buds at the dispensary, you can make your own extracts at home with some simple equipment.
 Rosin Tech, Pressed Hash, Rosin Oil, or just plain Rosin – Whatever your name for it, this popular substance is taking the cannabis world by storm.
-Rosin is heat-extracted THC that basically consists of the pure trichomes from your weed plants.
-Because it si extracted using heat, there is no need to use chemical solvents, which can be costly, dangerous, difficult to remove entirely from the final product and even toxic.
+Rosin is extracted THC that consists of the pure trichomes from your weed plants.
+Because it is extracted using heat or high pressure, there is no need to use chemical solvents, which can be costly, dangerous, difficult to remove entirely from the final product and even toxic.
 Rosin is the best way to dab, and once you try it you may never return to solvents for making your THC extracts.

-The first heat pressed rosin was discovered by a clever stoner who thought to use parchment paper and a simple, drugstore-purchased hair straightener.
+The first heat-pressed rosin was discovered by a clever stoner who thought to use parchment paper and a simple, drugstore-purchased hair straightener.
 The trichomes melt when you squish the buds in between the heated plates of the hair straightener, and the goopy THC-laden oil is pressed out on to the parchment paper.
-Hair straighteners tend to be very high heat, and they are not extremely reliable in terms of the temperature, either.
-While they offer a nice and inexpensive at home solution, and it can be fun to use this method, you can easily end up burning your product and wasting some of your precious rosin.
+Hair straighteners tend to be very high heat and they are not reliable in terms of temperature control.
+While they offer a nice and inexpensive at-home solution, and it can be fun to use this method, you can easily end up burning your product and wasting some of your precious rosin.
 Even if you do not burn it, you will never extract the full amount of rosin from your buds using a hair straightener, so you always end up wasting some.

 A better solution for anyone who wants a professional level product is a rosin press.
 Professional rosin presses use a combination of heat and pressure to extract the maximum amount of rosin and THC from your plants.
 You can use buds or shake and end up with a beautiful harvest of rosin every time.
 Rosin presses can be expensive, but if you plan on growing a lot of weed and making a lot of rosin, they are well worth the investment.
 This is especially true for commercial growers.
 The competition for selling products at dispensaries is high, and without the best equipment you will definitely fall behind the pack and lose customers.

 In this article I will go over the five best rosin presses on the market today.
-Each one is at a different price point and they are all uniquely designed with different features, so you will surely find the perfect press for you on this list!
+Each one is at a different price point and they are all uniquely designed with different features, so you will be able to find the perfect press for your needs on this list!

 1. The Brick Press